Channel Estimation for RIS-Aided MIMO Systems: A Partially Decoupled Atomic Norm Minimization Approach: Numerical Simulations

 \subsection{Running Time}

 In this subsection, we compare the running time of different methods versus the size of RIS.
-For a convenient comparison, Fig. \ref{fig6} depicts the ratios of running time of different methods with respect to our proposed PDANM approach versus RIS size, where the running time ratio of the PDANM approach is normalized to one unit.
-The size of RIS increases from 10 to 26 with 50 Monte Carlo simulations performed under each setting.
-It is observed that the running time of ANM-3D is tens or hundreds of times longer than that of other methods due to the requirement to solve a large-scale SDP problem.
-Besides, the running time of the proposed PDANM method is shorter than that of ANM-2D due to fewer involved optimization variables.
+For a convenient comparison, Fig. \ref{fig7} depicts the ratio of running time of each method to our proposed PDANM approach versus the RIS size, where the running time ratio of the PDANM approach is normalized to one unit.
+The size of RIS is increased from 10 to 26 with 50 Monte Carlo simulations performed under each setting.
+The running time of ANM-3D increases rapidly as $N_\mathrm{R}$ increases, which is tens or hundreds of times longer than PDANM due to the requirement of solving a large-scale SDP problem.
+Besides, the running time of the proposed PDANM method is slightly shorter than ANM-2D due to fewer optimization variables involved.
 These simulation results are consistent with our computational complexity analysis in Section \ref{SubSecCom}.
 Furthermore, the running time of both RPDANM and RPDANM-APC are less than 5 times that of PDANM since only a few iterations are required for convergence.
-In addition, as $N_\mathrm{R}$ increases, the running time of ANM-3D increases rapidly, while those of other methods ramp up slowly.
+Therefore, our proposed three methods strike a good balance between CE accuracy and computational complexity compared with existing methods.